U.S. COVID vaccines start to roll out for young children | Health

 The vaccines began shipping on Friday and Saturday, Jha said, adding that more doctors' offices and hospitals would begin receiving them on Tuesday and Wednesday of this week.
 Not all pharmacies will offer the shots to everyone in this age group.

 Children who begin their vaccinations with the Pfizer shot this week could receive their third dose the week of Sept.
 12 or later.
 Those who receive a first Moderna shot this week could complete their inoculation as soon as July 19.
-U.S. Surgeon General Dr. Vivek Murthy, on CNN television on Tuesday, advised parents to take the virus seriously, saying that nearly 500 children had died and more than 30,000 children under 5 had been hospitalized since the pandemic began.

-"It's hard to predict which kids run into trouble.
-About half of these kids who have run into trouble with COVID have not had underlying symptoms," Murthy said.
-"So that's why every child deserves protection.
-We want parents to consider this vaccine strongly."
+Dr. Celine Gounder, an infectious disease specialist and editor-at-large for Public Health at Kaiser Health News, said parents will need to consider a trade-off between the number of shots and risk of side-effects.

+Moderna's vaccine uses a larger dose and has a higher likelihood of inducing fever than Pfizer's.
+"These are not dangerous side effects and they are manageable with medications like acetaminophen," said Gounder, a former member of President Joe Biden's COVID transition team.

+But some parents may feel like "'well, even if it's a three-dose vaccine, it will minimize the risk of fever,'" she said.
 Jha said on Twitter on Monday that the rollout for younger children differed from those for other age groups in that there were no mass vaccination sites, but there would be more inoculations done in doctors' offices.

 "Parents are clear they want to vaccinate their littlest ones in familiar settings - doctors offices, pharmacies, health clinics, and children's hospitals," he tweeted https://twitter.com/AshishKJha46/status/1539013661431324672.
 The vaccines began shipping on Friday and Saturday, Jha said, adding that more doctors' offices and hospitals would begin receiving them on Tuesday and Wednesday of this week.